maxpiva/Kaizoku.NET/README.md

 ## 🏴‍☠️ Brace Yourself

-This app *just works™* — until it doesn't.
+This app *just works™*  until it doesn't.
 But it's here, it’s fast, it’s yours.
-Start managing your manga with the style it deserves.
+Start managing your series with the style it deserves.